Intro to the Tulip App Editor

 On the right side of the Toolbar there are additional tools you can use to layer the objects in the Tulip App Editor.

-The Context Pane on the right side of the screen is where you handle all of the formatting and logic in the app.
+The Side Pane on the right side of the screen is where you handle all of the formatting and logic in the app.
 Read more about Widget configuration here.

 There are three tabs: